-- When setting up your spot listing, make sure to provide complete, detailed information on Others Near Spot (Dogs, Other Domestic Animals, People).
+- When setting up your spot listing, make sure to provide complete, detailed information on Others Audible/Visible From Spot During Visits (Dogs, Other Domestic Animals, People).
 Read more about this here.

 - We require that all hosts by default keep their dogs away from guests and their dog(s) when guests are arriving and visiting the spot.
 If you want to arrange a playdate, you need to explicitly arrange that up front.